jweatherspoon/fishy-boi/README.md

 # Running the script
 1. Clone the repo onto your local machine
-2. Navigate to the cloned repo
+2. Navigate to the cloned repo: `cd <path/to/repo>`
-3. Create a virtual python environment: `python -m venv fishy-boi`
+3. Create a virtual python environment if you haven't already: `python -m venv fishy-boi`
 4. Activate the virtual environment:
    1. On Windows (in a powershell terminal): `./fishy-boi/Scripts/activate.ps1`
    2. On Mac / Linux: `source ./fishy-boi/bin/activate`